Money for $300 unemployment boost to run out after 6 weeks

 Recipients have said the extra jolt of money from the federal government kept them afloat as the economy cratered amid stay-at-home orders and business closings.
 On Thursday, the government reported that 13.4 million Americans continue to receive state unemployment benefits, although not all of them are receiving the additional $300.

-The $300-a-week payments came with a significant string attached: It was available only to people receiving at least $100 a week in other unemployment insurance benefits.
+The extra weekly payments came with a significant string attached: It was available only to people receiving at least $100 a week in other unemployment insurance benefits.
 That cut out hundreds of thousands of low-wage earners, people who had jobs for short periods and gig workers.

 A handful of states kicked in an additional $100 per person to enhance the payment.
 South Dakota Gov. Kristi Noem, a Republican, was the lone governor to decline the additional weekly benefit, according to an AP tally of the states.